 I am a creative minded individual who aspires for much in life.
 I have been tutoring on and off for most of my life.
 I started with Kumon and taught very young children how to read.
 I have also coached students for the GRE, SAT, and ACT.
 Teaching has always been a passion of mine.
 I am a kind and patient tutor, able to assess strengths and weaknesses of a student quickly and motivating them with useful tools wherever needed in addition to helping to implement effective test taking strategies.
-I have been ranked one of the most highly ranked tutors in the North Atlanta area, logging over 400 hours 1 on 1 tutoring last year alone.

-Manipal University - Bachelors, Science
+Undergraduate Degree: Manipal University - Bachelors, Science

-American University of Antigua - Current Grad Student, Medicine
+Graduate Degree: American University of Antigua - Current Grad Student, Medicine

 SAT Composite: 2040